asm-products/nexus-gallery/README.md

 + from Eclipse File menu, got to New, and select Convert to a C/C++ Project
 + in the convert wizard, under Project type, select Makefile project
 + in the same wizard, under Toolchains, select Android GCC
-+ right click on project root and select Build All
++ right click on project root, from Build Configurations select Build All

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/nexus-gallery](https://assembly.com/nexus-gallery).